-It is anticipated that net biodiversity gain can be achieved at the site, particularly with regards to the uplifting condition of priority habitats, and habitat connectivity along the river corridor.
+It is anticipated that net biodiversity gain can be achieved at the site, particularly with regards to the uplifting condition of priority habitats, and habitat connectivity along the river valley corridor.
 These proposals for green infrastructure, ecological connectivity and enhancement have been designed to meet Policy 9 of Future Wales, Resilient Ecological Networks and Green Infrastructure.
-A Green Infrastructure map is presented in Appendix 5 to illustrate these proposed linkages and enhancements.

-An outline Landscape and Ecological Management Plan (LEMP) is presented in Appendix 7.
-A detailed LEMP including planting and maintenance prescriptions will be produced for the site, ensuring that all new and existing habitats present within the site will be managed during the lifetime of the development.
-This LEMP will accompany the application submission and will be available for the formal consultation.
+An Outline Landscape and Ecological Management Plan (LEMP) that will inform a detailed LEMP is presented in Appendix 7.
+A detailed LEMP will be produced on completion of the finalised scheme design and detailed landscaping design.
+In accordance with BS 42020:2013 it will include planting and maintenance prescriptions, ensuring that all new and existing habitats present within the site will be managed during the lifetime of the development.